Rinekochan/Assignment-2A-Tree-Based-Search/README.md

 ## Problem Description
 The Route Finding Problem consists of a directed weighted graph where:
 - Each node represents a location with given (x, y) coordinates.
-Each edge has a cost representing the difficulty or distance to traverse betwee nodes.
+Each edge has a cost representing the difficulty or distance to traverse between nodes.
 - The goal is to find the optimal path from a given Origin and Destination

 ## File Format